IU-PR/Capstone_project/content/docs/Groups/PipeVision.md

 At this early stage of the project, we might not have real-world examples or user testimonials due to no interaction with the customer.
 But there is hypothetical use case based on our understanding of the industry and the problem we’re addressing:
 "A pipeline construction company used our software to automatically recognize and catalog the markings on their pipeline components.
 They reported a 50% reduction in the time spent on these tasks, along with a significant decrease in recognition errors.
 This improvement allowed them to speed up their construction projects and reduce costs associated with errors."

+{{< hint danger >}}
+**Feedback**

+- The problem is not clearly stated, you should give more details
+- You say that your selling point is user friendly, where is it?
+And how can you make sure it is under friendly?
+- Benefits to user needs better formulation?
+- Yes, at this stage all your uses cases is hypothetical.
+And you should think what uses cases your product can be used in.
+Only one uses cases does not make your cases strong

+_Feedback by Moofiy_
+{{< /hint >}}

 ## **Lean Startup Questionnaire**
 1. What problem or need does your software project address?